In 1862 Whistler offered some paintings to Thomas de Kay Winans (1820-1878) , who replied on 25 August:

 'It would be necessary for me to take another look at the pictures you offer me before I could determine whether the possession of one of those or of something else which I know that you can execute would give me the desired pleasure, I therefore will have to postpone the matter until my return to England, … in the mean time if you have an offer do not hesitate on my account as I am in no hurry -

 On 10 February 1864 Whistler's mother wrote: 'He is thinking seriously of selling his Wapping large picture to a gentleman in Scotland for 200 guineas, there is so much work upon it & such expenses attend painting, his price was 300 guineas.'
-4 Whistler actually asked £250 for it, but the Scottish artist William Bell Scott (1811-1890) thought that was 'entirely too dear.'
-5 It was offered for sale to James Leathart (1820-1895), but he did not go for it.
-6
+3 Whistler actually asked £250 for it, but the Scottish artist William Bell Scott (1811-1890) thought that was 'entirely too dear' and in April Leathart decided not to buy it.
+4

-On Thomas Winans's death, his collection of paintings was bequeathed to his daughter, Celeste Marguerite Winans (Mrs G. M. Hutton).
-11 In turn Wapping may have been bequeathed to her daughter, Elsie Celeste Hutton Certainly it was for sale in the late 1920s.
+On Thomas Winans's death, his collection of paintings, including Wapping, was bequeathed to his daughter, Celeste Marguerite Winans (Mrs G. M. Hutton).
+10 In turn Wapping may have passed to her daughter, Elsie Celeste Hutton.
+It was definitely for sale in the late 1920s.

-Before Wapping was exhibited at the Royal Academy in 1864, Whistler had stated his intention of sending it to the Salon, but wondered if he could write to Comte Alfred Émilien O'Hara van Nieuwerkerke (1811-1892), Directeur des Musées, Paris, asking for permission to submit his work late.
-13 Although it did not go to the Salon, the picture was submitted and exhibited at the Royal Academy in 1864: Whistler told Fantin-Latour that 'la Tamise est également accepté et sera bien accroché' ('the Thames has also been accepted and will be hung well').
-14
+Before Wapping was exhibited at the Royal Academy in 1864, Whistler had stated his intention of sending it to the Salon, and wondered if he could write to Comte Alfred Émilien O'Hara van Nieuwerkerke (1811-1892), Directeur des Musées, Paris, asking for permission to submit his work late.
+12 However, the picture did not go to the Salon, but was submitted and exhibited at the Royal Academy in 1864.
+Whistler told Fantin-Latour that 'la Tamise est également accepté et sera bien accroché' ('the Thames has also been accepted and will be hung well').
+13

 The Spectator found the painting 'sensuous', the colour 'pleasing' and technique 'marvellous', but considered that it lacked 'meaning' because there was no obvious moral or story.
-15 The Times admired 'the force and truth' of the riverscape, painted in a style worthy of Diego Rodriguez de Silva y Velázquez (1599-1660), but considered it 'a pity that this masterly background should be marred by a trio of grim and mean figures.'
-16 The Daily Telegraph similarly considered that the figures were 'carelessly painted and unpleasant in character' but admired the freshness of the brushwork and 'truth of relative tone.'
-17 Likewise The Athenaeum praised Whistler's treatment of light and colour, 'the chiaroscuro, tone and the fidelity of treatment which the craft of the painter has made poetical.'
-18 The viewpoint was considered 'unusual' providing, as one critic wrote, an 'incomparable view of the Lower Pool of London.'
-19 Thus the fact that it was an apparently faithful representation of a London scene met with approval.
+14 The Times admired 'the force and truth' of the riverscape, painted, according to the art critic, in a style worthy of Diego Rodriguez de Silva y Velázquez (1599-1660), but, on the other hand, considered it 'a pity that this masterly background should be marred by a trio of grim and mean figures.'
+15 The Daily Telegraph similarly considered that the figures were 'carelessly painted and unpleasant in character' but admired the freshness of the brushwork and 'truth of relative tone.'
+16 Likewise The Athenaeum praised Whistler's treatment of light and colour, 'the chiaroscuro, tone and the fidelity of treatment which the craft of the painter has made poetical.'
+17 The viewpoint was considered 'unusual' providing, as one critic wrote, an 'incomparable view of the Lower Pool of London.'
+18 Thus the fact that it was an apparently faithful representation of a London scene met with approval.
 William Michael Rossetti (1829-1919) wrote, 'Everything is literal, matter-of-fact, crowded, dispersed, casual ...
 We hope to see it painted again and again by the same gifted hand, native to America, yet in such subjects so happily English.'
-20
+19

-It is not clear exactly when Wapping was sent to Thomas Winans in Baltimore, but he lent it ten years later to a local Charity Art exhibition.
-Samuel Putnam Avery (1822-1904) sent Whistler a review of the show,
+It is not clear exactly when Wapping was sent to Thomas Winans in Baltimore, but he lent it in 1876 to a local Charity Art exhibition.
+Samuel Putnam Avery (1822-1904) sent Whistler a review of the show:

 The reception of Whistler's pictures in Baltimore was very mixed, as another reviewer described at some length:

 After this there was a long gap in its exhibition history.
 Whistler listed it among pictures he wanted to borrow for his major retrospective exhibition, at the Goupil Gallery in 1892.
-It was listed as '"The Pool" Mrs. S. W. Hutton/ 938 Hollins St. /Baltimore, U.S.A' which is confusing because as far as is known it was then owned by Celeste Marguerite Winans (Mrs G. M. Hutton).
-27 Whistler told David Croal Thomson (1855-1930), 'I have done what I could - even to writing over to America for the picture of "Wapping" - but the people are so long in answering and so difficult about lending.'
-28 However, in the end it could not be obtained for the Goupil show.
+It was listed as ' "The Pool" Mrs. S. W. Hutton/ 938 Hollins St. /Baltimore, U.S.A', which is confusing because as far as is known it was then owned by Celeste Marguerite Winans (Mrs G. M. Hutton).
+26 Whistler told David Croal Thomson (1855-1930), 'I have done what I could - even to writing over to America for the picture of "Wapping" - but the people are so long in answering and so difficult about lending.'
+27 In the end it could not be obtained for the Goupil show.

-A few years later Whistler was suggesting that the American art dealer, Edward Guthrie Kennedy (1849-1932), should borrow 'The Pool Rotherhithe' for an unspecified exhibition, and Kennedy replied that '"The Pool Rotherhithe" is the property of Gamet Hutton, the wild North of Ireland man who married Miss Winans'; unsurprisingly, no further exhibition materialised at this time.
-29
+A few years later Whistler was suggesting that the American art dealer, Edward Guthrie Kennedy (1849-1932), should borrow 'The Pool Rotherhithe' for an unspecified exhibition, and Kennedy replied that ' "The Pool Rotherhithe" is the property of Gamet Hutton, the wild North of Ireland man who married Miss Winans'; unsurprisingly, no further exhibition materialised at this time.
+28